2017 Master's Cohort

 Daniel Friedman, originally from Budapest, Hungary, received a BA/MA in philosophy from Johns Hopkins University.
-His research interests are in epistemology, metaphysics and early modern philosophy.
-Outside the classroom, Daniel enjoys opera, traveling, cooking and following his beloved Chelsea Football Club in London's Premier League.
+His research interests are in epistemology, early modern philosophy, and metaphysics.
+Outside the classroom, Daniel enjoys opera, traveling, cooking, and following his beloved Chelsea F.C.

 William Grogan graduated from Southeastern University with bachelor's degree in practical ministries and a minor in Greek.
 His primary research interests include epistemology, philosophy of mind, philosophy of language, existentialism and ethics.
 Apart from academics, William enjoys music, reading and debate; he is an ENFP according to Myers-Briggs typology and a patterned sock enthusiast.

 Nick grew up in Portland, Oregon, before earning a BS in computer science at Rice University in Houston, taking a gap year in Miami and eventually coming to philosophy, and to Brandeis.
 Nick is interested in a wide range of philosophical topics — basically anything except normative ethics.
 For more information about Nick, check out their website.